Catalogue/Dev tools/Mako

 Mako

-Declarative framework for orchestrating data pipelines.
-Configure your sources, transforms and sinks in YAML — Mako handles the rest.
+A declarative framework for orchestrating data pipelines.
+Describe your sources, transformations and destinations in YAML: Mako handles execution, monitoring and alerting.

 Declarative

 Everything is configured in YAML.
-No code needed for standard pipelines.
+No code to write for standard pipelines.

 Real-time

-Native Kafka, PostgreSQL CDC and HTTP streaming support.
+Native support for Kafka, PostgreSQL CDC and HTTP streaming.

-Go/Rust/TinyGo plugins compiled to WebAssembly for performant transformations.
+Go, Rust or TinyGo plugins compiled to WebAssembly for fast transformations.

 Observability